-Subject which has been given an "S" subject code, i.e. absent from examination, will be included in the GPA calculation and will be counted as "zero" grade point.
-GPA is thus the unweighted cumulative average calculated for a student for all relevant
+Subject which has been given an "S" subject code, i.e. absent from all assessment components, will be included in the GPA calculation and will be counted as "zero" grade point.
+GPA is thus the unweighted cumulative average calculated for a student for all relevant subjects taken from the start of the programme to a particular reference point of time.
+GPA is an indicator of overall performance and ranges from 0.00 to 4.30.